cudoventures/cudos-docs/docs/node/prerequisites/recommended-hardware.md

 # Hardware Requirements

 These specifications are provided for dedicated physical hardware nodes.
-They are based on performance and capacity monitoring of the Cudos **Testnet** and **Mainnet**.
+They are based on performance and capacity monitoring of the CUDOS **Testnet** and **Mainnet**.
 As such, they are liable to change as we respond to ongoing network monitoring.

-This page describes the **recommended** system hardware requirements for running different types of nodes on the Cudos Network.
+This page describes the **recommended** system hardware requirements for running different types of nodes on the CUDOS Network.

 :::info